How to Start a Photography Business

 It’s a sector of photography which covers weddings, concerts and exhibitions alike.
 This wide variety of work means that people often tend to specialise in key areas such as wedding photography and market themselves as such.

 Depending on the type of events you will be attending, it can be highly seasonable.
-According to The Knot 2019 Real Weddings Study, 73% of American weddings are held between the months of May and October.
+According to The Knot 2022 Weddings Study, “October was the most popular month to get married in 2022, accounting for 20% of all weddings”.
 Furthermore, the majority of concerts and music festivals are held in the summer months.

 So, what experience and skills do you need?

 At weddings and other similar events there are going to be lots of people enjoying themselves in the moment.
 Your job is to capture those moments, without interrupting the environment around you.

 Doing this often requires a great amount of organisation, meaning communicating effectively with the organisers, such as the bride and groom, is essential.